TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Ultimately, this impacts both user experience and business performance.

 ➔ Solution
-- A content-based movie recommender system built with clean and modular code with proper version control.
+- Built a content-based movie recommender system with clean, modular code and proper version control.
-- It analyzes metadata of 5,000+ movies to recommend top 5 similar titles based on a user selected input.
+- Analyzed metadata of 5,000+ movies to recommend top 5 similar titles based on a user selected input.
-- The system uses techniques like CountVectorizer and CosineSimilarity to recommend similar movies.
+- Implemented techniques like CountVectorizer and CosineSimilarity to recommend similar movies.
 - Deployed the recommender system as an interactive Streamlit web application for a user-friendly experience.

 ➔ Impact